Quick Jump To:

 Do not use them when you are learning to swim!

-Kickboards are a huge impediment to your swimming progress.
+Kickboards can be a huge impediment to your swimming progress.

 Wrong vertical position by Joe Shlabotnik